johnofleek/PiloT/autoPilot/README.md

 1. Use the *network manager applet*  to configure your wwan0 settings such as APN / username / password etc
-1. If everything is installed and configured correctly network manager should connect the modem with the Mobile broadband profile you created is clicked
+1. If everything is installed and configured correctly network manager should connect the modem using the Mobile broadband profile you created is clicked
-1. To power down the Pilot
+1. To power down the Pilot run the following script
    ```
    $ ./Pilot/autoPilot/pilotOff.sh
    ```